asdcainicela/TapsAndCandies-ImageProcessing/README.md

 ├── App.mlapp                    # Main App Designer file with the full GUI layout and callbacks.
 ├── app_exported.m               # Auto-generated exported version of the App for standalone execution.
 ├── config/
-│   └── boton_config.csv          # CSV file defining properties of custom RoundButton UI components (position, color, label, etc.).
+│   └── boton_config.csv          # CSV file defining properties of custom RoundButton UI components.
 ├── doc/
 │   └── info/                    # Reference documents and additional information about the project.
 ├── functions/